-Time: This is a large class and there is a lot of material to cover each time we meet, so please be on time.
-Critical announcements will be made at the beginning of each lecture (and copied to Canvas); you are responsible for staying up to date via Canvas if you miss or are late to class.
+Time: There is a lot of material to cover each time we meet, so please be on time.
+You are responsible for staying up to date via Canvas if you miss or come late to class.

 Inclusivity: My goal is to create a learning environment that is accessible and welcoming to all kinds of diversity, including but not limited to race, ethnicity, gender identity, sexual orientation, ability, age, socioeconomic status, religion, language, and culture.
 Please be respectful of diverse experiences and perspectives in this course, especially when we are discussing potentially sensitive topics - many of which arise in the study of development.
 My door (and email inbox) is always open to suggestions or concerns related to inclusivity.

-For students who are parents or work in childcare/education: You are likely to have many relevant experiences, and some of the topics we discuss may have special meaning for you.
+Discussion guidelines: You are likely to have many relevant experiences, perhaps as a parent, childcare worker, or former child, and some of the topics we discuss may have special meaning for you.
 If you find yourself frequently sharing about your experiences, try to make sure your comments or questions enrich our class discussion.
 Also keep in mind that there is a wide range of normal development, and your experiences may vary from what is described in class.
 That is not necessarily cause for alarm (especially for parents), but neither does it mean that what you're learning in class is wrong.
+Be patient with your classmates and be open to their helpful insights that can maximize your learning.
+Also, please do not hesitate to reach out if you have unexpected childcare issues that conflict with class.
+Your child is welcome in class with you.